 - Civil engineering

-- Civil engineering, option in environment engineering, medical preparation, civil engineering, or transportation and sustainability
+- Civil engineering, environment engineering, medical preparation, civil engineering, or transportation and sustainability option

 - Computer engineering